Having an anxiety disorder can affect your life insurance rates, but it doesn’t automatically disqualify you.

 Buying Life Insurance with an Anxiety Disorder

-Quotacy agents often work with applicants whom have an anxiety disorder.
-It’s a condition our agents are very familiar with and have had a lot of success helping people with anxiety get life insurance coverage.
+Anxiety disorders are quite common.
+Our agents have had a lot of success helping people with anxiety get life insurance coverage.

 If you have diagnosed anxiety, your best chances of getting affordable life insurance is to apply through a broker, like Quotacy.
 Brokers are not tied to one life insurance company and are able to shop the market.